gephi/gephi.github.io/src/components/how-to/GephiLite.md

 <section>

+### Betweeness centrality

-### “Betweeness centrality”
+> - Select “Betweeness centrality” under the “Metric” menu

-> To calculate betweenness centrality, select it under the “Metric” menu and click on “Compute metric” at the very bottom of the menu.
+> - Click on “Compute metric” at the very bottom of the menu.
-> The values for this metric are now recorded in the Nodes table of the “Data” table in fresh new columns.
+> - The values for this metric are now recorded in the Nodes table of the “Data” table in a fresh new column labeled “BetweenessCentrality”.

 ![Metrics betweenness centrality panel opened](./gephi-lite/metrics_betweenness_centrality.png)